pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDKSampleApp/README.md

 dotnet build
 dotnet run
 ```
-Or using command line parameters to override the default `appconfig.json` settings:
+Or using command line parameters to override the default `appsettings.json` settings:

 ```
-dotnet run C2SIMRestUrl="http://10.2.10.70:8080/C2SIMServer"
+dotnet run Application:C2SIMRestUrl="http://10.2.10.70:8080/C2SIMServer"
 ```

+Notice that the name of the `appsettings.json` section containing the application parameters - `Application` - needs to be used as a prefix